 John Man reveals that although Wonder Woman (an Amazon per story) and her merry band of Amazon race do not exist, warrior queens that fit the Amazons’ description do- the Scythian women.
 However, the appeal of the Amazons were their women-exclusive composition.
 Although these Scythian women were freaking mind-blowing forces of nature in their own rights, they belonged to and commanded armies of all genders.

-There is something so perplexing and bewildering about a team of women, defined not by the cup of their boobs or the waves in their hair; but by the ferocity of their roar, the tenacity of their spirits, and that mean right hand hook.
+There is something so perplexing and bewildering about a team of women who are defined not by the cup of their boobs or the waves in their hair, but by the ferocity of their roar, the tenacity of their spirits, and that mean right hand hook.

-Here are three groups of women-only armies, one fictional, one real, and another realism-based fiction.
+Here are three groups of women-only troops: one fictional, one real, and another realism-based fiction.

 Do we remember the bald, fearless and gutsy Dora Milaje from Black Panther and Avengers: Infinity War?
-These Dora Milaje are task with protecting the king and nation of Wakanda.
-They went head to head with Killmonger in Black Panther, then braved the frontiers when Thanos and his ill-informed jakuns attacks Wakanda.
+These Dora Milaje were task with protecting the king and nation of Wakanda.
+They went head to head with Killmonger in Black Panther, then braved the frontiers when Thanos and his ill-informed jakuns attacked Wakanda.

 They are believed to be based on the Dahomey Amazons (or N’Nonmiton, which translates into “our mother”) of present day Republic of Benin.
 In fact, the last surviving Dahomey Amazon passed at 100 years old in 1979.

-These warriors swear to protect their king.
-They undergo some serious Spartan Race type training, jumping over thorny walls, spending days in the jungle with nothing but their machete, and conditioned to fight till death.
+These warriors swore to protect their king.
+They under went some serious Spartan Race type training, jumping over thorny walls, spending days in the jungle with nothing but their machete, and conditioned to fight till death.